oceanhackweek/tutorials_marine_sdm/README.md

 ## Overview
 This tutorial was developed during [OceanHackWeek2023](https://oceanhackweek.org/) to provide a simple workflow to developing a marine Species Distribution Model (SDM) using `R` programming.

 ## Background

-Species Distribution Models are used to predict a species' geographic and environmental range, typically incorporating environmental data into the analysis.
+Species Distribution Modelling (SDM) also known as niche/environmental/ecological modelling uses an algorithm to predict the distribution of a species across space and time using environmental data.
+An understanding of the relationship between the species of interest and the physical environment they occupy will inform the selection of relevant environmental factors that will be included in the model.

+Biotic information is also needed by SDMs and at the very least locations of individuals are needed.
+Abundance or densities can also be used as inputs, but are not compulsory.
+It is worth noting that absences, that is, the locations where individuals of a species are **NOT** present is just as important because it provides information about the environmental conditions where individuals are not usually sighted.
+Often absences are not recorded in biological data, but we can use *background points* (also known as pseudo-absences), which provide information about the full range of environmental conditions available for the species interest in our study area.

+For a review of the performance of different SDM algorithms, see the following publications:
+- Valavi, Guillera-Arroita, Lahoz-Monfort, Elith (2021).
+Predictive performance of presence-only species distribution models: a benchmark study with reproducible code.
+DOI: [10.1002/ecm.1486](https://doi.org/10.1002/ecm.1486)

+- Elith et al (2006).
+Novel methods improve prediction of species’ distributions from occurrence data.
+DOI: [10.1111/j.2006.0906-7590.04596.x](https://doi.org/10.1111/j.2006.0906-7590.04596.x)

 --ADD MORE SOON--

 ## Goals
-Many tutorials exist to run SDM models, however most readily available tutorials focus on terrestrial-based models.
+Many tutorials exist to run SDM models, however, most readily available tutorials focus on terrestrial-based models.
 Our goal through this tutorial is to highlight a marine-based SDM tutorial.

 ## Datasets

-**Biological Data**
+### **Biological Data**
 Our dataset includes biological presence-only data of four species of sea turtles found in the Indian Ocean.
-The presence dataset includes four species of sea turtles:
+The four species of sea turtles included in our tutorial are:
 - Loggerhead, *Caretta caretta*
 - Green, *Chelonia mydas*
 - Olive Ridley, *Lepidochelys olivacea*
 - Hawksbill, *Eretmochelys imbricata*

 However, for this tutorial example model, we will focus on Loggerhead sea turtles data from 2000 until 2023 sourced from the Ocean Biodiversity Information System (OBIS) via the `robis` package.

-**Environmental Data**
+### **Environmental Data**
 This tutorial focuses on regions in the northern Indian Sea, specifically the western Arabian Sea, Persian Gulf, Gulf of Oman, Gulf of Aden and Red Sea.
 Environmental predictor variables were sourced via the `SMDpredictor` R package and includes:

 -ENTER ALL FINAL PREDICTORS INCLUDED HERE